weka/wekachecker/README.md

 Optional arguments:
   * Run with -c to restrict tests to the cluster-wide tests (ping, ssh, and timesync tests)
   * Run with -s to restrict tests to the server-specific tests (most of the tests)
-  * Run with -p to restrict tests to the iperf network performance tests

   optional arguments may be combined.
-For example, "-c -s"
+For example, "-c -s" - default is both.